CryptoTools/bitcoin/contrib/easywinbuilder/README.md

 --------
 Often the source of trouble is difficult to identify as there are so many follow up issues.
 You can run the scripts from within SciTE or increase your command window buffer size (open command line, right click on the top left icon, properties, layout, windowbuffersize --> 9999, then start the batch file from command line).

+If you install MinGW or Qt the wrong way you will have to start over (at least remove all previously compiled files).

+Forum thread with more info: https://bitcointalk.org/index.php?topic=252931

 ToDo
 -----